liav20/Liav-Shaked-03-12-2023/README.md

 abra Web & Mobile Home Assignment
 Weather Task

-I used react redux and typeScript in this project under Next.js Framework and used tRPC to handle the api req to the server.
+I used React, Redux, and TypeScript in this project with the Next.js Framework and used tRPC library to handle the API requests to the server and then to the third party API.

+If you have any question about this project please don't hesitate to contact me at Liav20@gmail.com.